BDC Hamburger Icon

 When creating a new retail venture, where should you put your time and effort?
 Should you set up an online store or stick to a traditional brick-and-mortar retail outlet?

 Despite all the hype about e-commerce, the brick-and-mortar store is far from obsolete.
-Buying online and buying in person both offer consumers significant benefits.
-Depending on your industry, products or services, it may make sense to invest in one model or the other.
+Buying online and buying in person both offer consumers significant benefits, and many shoppers use both channels based on their needs.
+We’ll explain how retailers can leverage both in-person and online shopping to better serve their customers and share how customers approach shopping in both channels.

 Editor’s note: Looking for the right e-commerce service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.